ghost368/ghost368.github.io/linux/X11_forwarding.md

 TCPKeepAlive yes
 ```

-And then restart the ssh service:
+and then restart the ssh service:

 ```
 sudo service ssh restart